 He’s been experimenting with ceramic coatings, additive manufacturing super-alloys and composites.
 He’s submitting invention disclosures and publishing papers.
 Winning awards and making progress — always making progress.
 Almost by accident, Fouliard is leading another breakthrough.
 UCF launched its Ph.D. program in aerospace engineering earlier this year to expand on the existing master’s program.
 Fouliard’s work in mechanical engineering satisfied the aerospace requirements so he was granted a transfer, which is why he will be the first official doctoral graduate from UCF’s aerospace engineering program.

 “There aren’t many schools with Ph.D. options in aerospace engineering, so I’m very fortunate to be on the front end at UCF,” Fouliard says.

 The Ph.D. degree is not a finish line for Fouliard.
 He’s just gathering momentum in his research and he plans to keep moving forward by staying grounded here as a post-doctoral scholar.
 “I could start a job,” he says, “but I can make more of an impact by extending further my research and collaborating with experts in the aerospace and materials fields.
 The post-doctorate work here is not constrained.
 There’s an open-mindedness to pursue a vision for the future.”

-The future he visualizes is this: a plane takes off from Orlando International Airport at 8 a.m. and lands in Paris in time for a family brunch, with a return flight that same evening.
+The future he visualizes is this: a plane takes off from Orlando International Airport at 8 a.m. and lands in Paris in time for a family brunch, with a return flight from Paris that same evening.
 Fouliard would make the flight often.
-And out in a field or from a hilltop vista, he imagines a kid watching the plane in awe.
+And out in a field or from a hilltop vista, he imagines a kid watching the plane fly to Paris in awe.